-- to address course-related issues (e.g. giving information about assignments, planning the principal course exercises, addressing key course policies and procedures as necessary, etc.) - the final Large Group meeting of each term will include a Community Meeting (a dialogue of feedback on the course between students and tutors) - there is the joint endeavour to work for trust and openness, and so facilitate growth by providing a safe space in which you will have the opportunity: - to introduce any issue that you would like to explore with the group - to learn about yourself in relation to a wide range of others and to understand others better - to check out the reality of your assumptions about other people as well as others' perception of, and responses to, you - to deal with any conflict or tension arising between group members
+- to address course-related issues (e.g. giving information about assignments, planning the principal course exercises, addressing key course policies and procedures as necessary, etc.) - there is the joint endeavour to work for trust and openness, and so facilitate growth by providing a safe space in which you will have the opportunity: - to introduce any issue that you would like to explore with the group - to learn about yourself in relation to a wide range of others and to understand others better - to check out the reality of your assumptions about other people as well as others' perception of, and responses to, you - to deal with any conflict or tension arising between group members